cscully-allison/data-ensemble-interview-artifacts/Codes.md

       - Drawn (x-axis after having stated time as a metadata dimension)
     - Stats
       - Never
+  - P10
+    - Perf
+      - Alluded to/implied initially
+      - Drawn as lists of data columns too
+    - Call Tree
+      - Not initially spoken
+      - Not initially drawn
+      - Appears for Task 3
+    - Metadata
+      - Alluded to/implied initally
+      - Drawn as abstract list of column names
+      - Actually drawn twice
+    - Stats
+      - Not initially spoken
+      - Not initially drawn

 #### Describing application instead of performance data

   - P6
+  - P10 regarding the project, eventually gets into the data.

 ## What pieces of the data do people recall initially?